Safee-Ullah-Mughal/See-For-Me/README.md

-# See-For-Me
-A smart object and distance detection system using ESP32-CAM with text-to-speech guidance for visually impaired users.

-Great, thanks for the details.
-Based on that, here's your polished and professional `README.md` for the **SeeForMe** project:

----

 # SeeForMe

 **SeeForMe** is a smart assistive vision system built using an **ESP32-CAM** and a custom mobile application.
 It performs **object detection** and **distance estimation** using **OpenCV**, then provides **text-to-speech (TTS)** feedback to help visually impaired users perceive their surroundings audibly and in real time.